LighthouseGames/KmLogging/README.md

-The library is available from the Maven Central repository with the current version of ![ver](https://img.shields.io/maven-central/v/org.lighthousegames/logging) You should use at least version `1.8.22` of the kotlin multiplatform plugin.
+The library is available from the Maven Central repository with the current version of ![ver](https://img.shields.io/maven-central/v/org.lighthousegames/logging) You should use at least version `1.8.22` of the kotlin multiplatform plugin (Older version of Kotlin are supported in older versions of the library).
 Place the following in the commonMain section.

 build.gradle.kts